 These may not be tasks you want to handle yourself after being harmed in a work accident.
 While you focus on your recovery, we can handle these tasks on your behalf.

 If a party other than your employer contributed to your accident, including a general contractor or subcontractor, you may be able to file a personal injury lawsuit to hold them financially accountable for your losses.

 Our lawyers can investigate your accident, gather evidence demonstrating why you are entitled to compensation, and negotiate with the insurance company for a fair payout.
 Our personal injury lawyers can help you spot low settlement offers and represent you in a trial if an insurance company refuses to settle.

 At Shulman & Hill, we pride ourselves on a tremendous track record of success.
 We have recovered millions of dollars for our clients.

 We can review your case for free to see if you may qualify for compensation.
-You can schedule a consultation online or you can give us a call at 212-221-1000.
+You can schedule a consultation online or you can give us a call.